rbw/records-old/README.md

 ### Starting Postgres

 The application requires an SQLAlchemy-supported relational database.
-Currently, it uses pg.ARRAY in AlbumModel, making it compatible with Postgres only.
+This example uses pg.ARRAY in AlbumModel, making it compatible with Postgres only.

 A docker-compose file for running a Postgres server is available in the project root.